github/docs/content/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization.md

 In addition to managing organization-level settings, organization owners have admin access to every repository owned by the organization.
 For more information, see "[AUTOTITLE](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

-{% warning %}
+> [!WARNING]

-**Warning:** When someone adds a deploy key to a repository, any user who has the private key can read from or write to the repository (depending on the key settings), even if they're later removed from the organization.
+> When someone adds a deploy key to a repository, any user who has the private key can read from or write to the repository (depending on the key settings), even if they're later removed from the organization.

-{% endwarning %}

 ## Permissions for each role